salomvary/button-for-toggl/.github/ISSUE_TEMPLATE/integration-request.md

 ---
 name: Integration request
-about: Suggest a new service you want to see Toggl Button integrated with.
+about: Suggest a new service you want to see Button for Toggl integrated with.
 title: Add integration with SERVICENAME
 labels: integration-request
 assignees: ''